Avengers: Endgame new trailer calls back to MCU's beginnings, hints at future

 The trailer opens with a stranded-in-space Tony Stark (Robert Downey Jr.) recording a message for his Earth-bound fiancee Pepper Potts, reminiscing about his first days as Iron Man and falling in love with her.
 (But still no sign of Pepper in the current timeline, however.)

 It kicks off a series of mostly black-and-white flashbacks to the various Avengers' past adventures -- like Steve Rogers' pre-Captain America World War 2 life and the now destroyed Asgard -- and the Snappening by Thanos in Avengers: Infinity War.
-Fascinatingly, the only color we see in these parts is red.
+Fascinatingly, the only color we see in these parts is red (like the beginning of the first Endgame trailer).

 Hawkeye/Ronin and Black Widow sport a variety of haircuts in the color shots, hinting at either a fashion crisis or that we'll be hopping to different points in the timeline.
 Hawkeye's flashbacks include a look at him teaching his daughter how to shoot an arrow (presumably before she's dusted and he goes dark?).